20/12 7:30 PM

 Click here for all things Klassiker!

 With 32 Bundesliga titles, Bayern are way out on their own as the most successful club in Germany.
-Dortmund, though, come in joint-second with five alongside Borussia Mönchengladbach and, since the start of the 1990s, have been the team posing Bayern their biggest threat.
+Dortmund, though, come in joint-second with five alongside Borussia Mönchengladbach and, since the start of the 1990s, have almost always been the team posing Bayern their biggest threat.

-In fact, since the country’s reunification in 1991, only four other teams have finished a term on the top step of the podium, with Bayern and BVB winning 26 of the 32 titles since.
+In fact, since the country’s reunification in 1991, only five other teams have finished a term on the top step of the podium, with Bayern and BVB winning 26 of the 33 titles since.
 They have also shared 15 DFB Cups across the same period and, alongside Hamburg, are two of the three German teams to conquer European football.
 Dortmund lifted the UEFA Champions League in 1997 and Bayern did so in 1974, 1975, 1976, 2001, 2013 and 2020.

 Quiz: Are you a Klassiker expert?